A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Real data study

 \subsection{Data set 2}

 We consider the ``Motorcycle data" available in the R package ``adlift".
-This data set contains $ n = 133$ observations of simulations measuring the effects of motorcycle crashes on victims heads.
-There are two variables in the data set; time after a simulated impact with motorcycles (X) and head acceleration of a post-mortem human test object (Y).
+This data set contains $ n = 133$ observations of simulations measuring the effects of motorcycle crashes on victims' heads.
+There are two variables in the data set: time after a simulated impact with motorcycles (X) and head acceleration of a post-mortem human test object (Y).
 The observed structure in the data set is shown in Figure \ref{Data set 2}.
-We fit a non-parametric regression model (see, Equation \ref{Non parametric model}) to the observed data, and aim to infer the observed structure using the proposed methodology.
-We compute the barcode of the estimated derivative using the procedure given in Section \ref{Problem Formulation and Main Results} to investigate if the observed structure is significant or not.
-In addition, we aim to investigate if the valley structure arising in the region [15, 25], and the observed peak in the the region [25, 35] is significant or not.
-These local regions are highlighted via green vertical dotted lines in Figure \ref{Data set 2}.
+We fit a non-parametric regression model (see Equation~\ref{Non parametric model}) to the observed data, and aim to infer the local structures present in the data.
+In particular, we are interested in inferring the observed convexity structure arising in the local region [15, 25], and modality in [25, 35].
+These local regions are highlighted by green dotted lines in Figure~\ref{Data set 2}.
+A non-parametric regression fit ($\hat{m}$), the estimated derivative ($\hat{m}_{1}$), the SiZer map of the data, and the estimated barcodes of $\hat{m}_{1}$ are shown in Figure \ref{Data set 2}.
+The black dotted line on the SiZer map highlights the kernel bandwidth $h = 2.5$.